johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/tandy.md

 [sblaster]
 sbtype = none
 ```

+!!! note

+    Tandy 3 Voice sound is sometimes referred to as **Tandy 1000** or
+    **IBM PCjr** in the game's sound setup program.

+    Tandy digital sound is sometimes called **Tandy with DAC** or
+    **Tandy 1000 SL, TL, HL series** or something similar.

+The original Tandy 1000 series of computers that first came out in 1984 upgraded the internal PC speaker to three channels plus white noise.
+Later models also allowed for external volume control and support for headphones.
+The Tandy 1000 audio improves the default PC speaker when implemented in software.

+In 1989 Tandy released the 1000 SL series of computers that updated their 3-channel audio chip to incorporate an onboard 8-bit, mono DAC/ADC for digital sampling and playback.
+Several games, including a few Sierra titles such as Space Quest III, support this improvement.
+They experimented with it for a brief period before the Creative Sound Blaster went retail and drew Sierra’s attention elsewhere.

 One of the evolutionary steps IBM took was embedding sound capabilities into the PCjr.
 The PCjr contained the TI-SN76496 3-voice sound chip, which could also produce a fourth noise channel.
 Most Tandy 1000 models have this chip as well, as they were clones of the PCjr.